Dietrich-L/CPM-65-for-Apple-II/README.md

 --------------------
 The Apple port of CPM-65 is currently work in progress.
 Expect errors and crashes.

-The CPM-65 system itself has now seen more than 30 years of service.
-Currently there are no known errors.
+The CPM-65 system itself has now seen more than 30 years of service. <br>Currently there are no known errors.

-However, since an error free software does not exist, please report any errors in the ISSUE section
+However, since an error free software does not exist, <br>please report any errors in the ISSUE section

 Other related systems
 ---------------------